jeffreyburt/AI_puzzel_solver/README.md

 All core solving code is complete, as well as tile puzzle code.

-Sudoko puzzle code is not complete.
+Sudoku puzzle code is not complete.

-Specificially:
+Specifically:
 Display,
 Heuristic,
 Duplicate,
 Greedy search,
-Importation of pregenerated sudoku puzzels, and some remaining bug fixes are not completed
+Importation of regenerated sudoku puzzles, and some remaining bug fixes are not completed